 In 1930, famous British economist John Maynard Keynes predicted that by now (“In a hundred year’s time”) we’d be working 15-hour workweek thanks to the technological progress.
 He imagined machines and computers would replace human labor in serving the needs of society and allow us to engage in activities that bring us true meaning.
 And indeed, technology catapulted productive output beyond imaginable.
 However, most gains went to a tiny group of people, the capital owners, while on average conditions for everybody else remained mostly unchanged.

 Most people in this system rarely get to engage in truly meaningful work.
 They’re trapped in uninspiring jobs and motivated mainly by the money the job earns them, which allows them to do things they truly care about, express creatively, help in their communities, be with their friends and family, connect with nature, travel, engage in hobbies, and so on.
 After all, isn’t it foolish that our culture considers so few people who like their job lucky, while almost everybody else feels sick on Monday morning?

-Even though it’s often difficult to perceive it, productivity in the modern sense is unnaturally, forcibly imposed on us.
-It doesn’t come from our genuine desires.
-And the ultimate question is, is this the best way to organize society to work in the best interest of the majority of people.
-We’ve been arguing that forever.
+Even though it’s difficult to perceive it, productivity in the modern sense is unnaturally, forcibly imposed on us.
+It often doesn’t come from our genuine desires.
+So, we have to wonder is this the best way to organize society to work in the best interest of most people?
+Humanity has been occupied with these questions since the beginning of time.
 And while we can’t be sure what is coming next, we always need to work on creating material conditions for natural productivity to flourish.
 The kind that perpetuates solidarity and benefits the entire community, instead of a handful of privileged individuals.
 The kind that empowers everyone to engage in activities that deliver true meaning.

 History teaches us that evolving ideological and economic context to work in favor of more people is an endless battle, and it won’t come overnight.
 We must continually contest the structures of power to make small wins towards better and more just society.